FOSSonTop/crave/getting-started/installing-crave.md

 ---
-order: 1
+order: 2
 ---

-# Getting Started with Installing Crave
+# Installing Crave

 ## Web

 Open [sessions](https://foss.crave.io/app/#/session?team=14) tab and click on "Create Session/Connect" button.

 Now, [skip to the next
-section](./setting-project.md) without worrying about entering Devspace CLI.
+section](./setting-up-the-project.md) without worrying about entering Devspace CLI.

 For menu, swipe from the middle of the left side of your phone.
 If you're on a computer/have access to a keyboard, press `Ctrl+Alt+Shift`.
 This menu allows you to customize the terminal, and switch input method, like phone keyboard instead of emulated one.